JosephMusenge/git-secret-guard/README.md

 <p align="center">
   <img src="docs/images/X-github-api-meme.png" alt="Tweet: just search OPENAI_API_KEY on github. thank me later." width="500">
   <br>
-  <em>The tweet that started it all - 1.7M views and mass API key rotations 😅</em>
+  <em>The tweet that started it all - 1.7M views and mass API key rotations</em>
 </p>

 Git-Secret-Guard scans your code for API keys, passwords, and tokens *before* they enter git history.
-Unlike current scanners like GitLeaks and detect-secrets—which are great, but assume you're a security engineer who already knows what you're doing—Git-Secret-Guard is built for:
+Unlike current scanners like GitLeaks and detect-secrets—which are great, but assume you're a security engineer who already knows what you're doing—this tool is built for:

-- 🎓 Those who just learned what an API key is
+- Those who just learned what an API key is
-- 🚀 Self-taught developers still building security instincts
+- Self-taught developers still building security instincts
-- 💻 Anyone who's ever accidentally committed a `.env` file (we've all been there)
+- Anyone who's ever accidentally committed a `.env` file (we've all been there)

-Of course, seasoned developers can use it too—secrets get leaked by mistake all the time, regardless of experience.
+Of course, seasoned developers can use it too; secrets get leaked by mistake all the time, regardless of experience.

 ## How It Works